cilium/cilium/Documentation/network/servicemesh/gateway-api/header.rst

 To add a header to a HTTP request, use a filter of the type ``RequestHeaderModifier`` with the ``add`` action and the name and value of the header.

-You'll find the example Gateway and HTTPRoute definition in ``request-header.yaml``.
+You can find an example Gateway and HTTPRoute definition in ``request-header.yaml``:

 .. literalinclude:: ../../../../examples/kubernetes/gateway/request-header.yaml